-The three main lines into which the most important initiatives developed by civil society organisation in the Balkans are divided are as follows:
+The three main lines into which the most important initiatives developed by civil society organisation in the Balkans are the following:

-a) Promotion, education and public awareness
+a) Promotion, education and public awareness.

-This section contains the initiatives that hope to raise awareness and disseminate the concept of sustainable consumption among organisations, administrations, businesses and citizens.
-This is the most common type of initiative in all of the countries in the area, with the evident logic of 'starting from the beginning' and because of the small financing and structure necessary for putting it into practice.
-Focusing a little more on the nature of these initiatives, we would be able to distinguish between the publicity campaigns, training and education programmes aimed at children and young people as well as experts and academics in related fields, consultancy projects and/or pressuring of public administrations to create or improve corresponding legislation, and a long list of activities similar to those stated.
-As an example, we can mention the summer camp that is prepared by the Slovenian organisation Slovenski E-Forum, based on the theme of energy and aimed at students and young professionals.
-Under the title 'Integral Energetics', the initiative tries to train these young people in everything related to energy use and its environmental impact, placing special emphasis on renewable energies, the rational use and conservation of resources, or the correlation between energy consumption abuse and climate change.
+This section contains the initiatives that hope to raise awareness and divulge the concept of sustainable consumption among organisations, administrations, businesses and citizens.
+This is the most common type of initiative in all of the countries in the area, both because of the evident logic of "starting from the beginning" as well as because of the small financing and structure necessary for putting it into practice.
+Focusing a little more on the nature of these in initiatives, we would be able to distinguish between the publicity campaigns, training and education programmes aimed at children and young people as well as experts and academics in related fields, consultancy projects and/or pressuring of public administrations to create or improve corresponding legislation, and a long list of activities more or less similar to those stated.
+As an example, we can mention the summer camp that is prepared by the Slovenian organisation Slovenski E-Forum. based on the theme of energy and aimed at students and young professionals.
+Under the title of "Integral Energetics", the initiative tries to train these young people in everything related to energy use and its environmental impact, placing special importance on renewable energies, the rational use and conservation of resources, or the correlation between energy consumption abuse and climate change.